truth-josstice/dev1002_assessment03/README.md

 ## Privacy Policy

 This project aspires to adhere to the Australian Privacy Principles (APP) for handling personal data.
-In its current form it does present vulnerabilities for sensitive information to be accessed via malitious or accidental data disclosure, however the data used as part of the project, and any data intended to be added via the server, is purely synthetic in nature and has been designed with the intention to not mimic any individual's sensitive information.
+In its current form it does present vulnerabilities for sensitive information to be accessed via malicious or accidental data disclosure, however the data used as part of the project, and any data intended to be added via the server, is purely synthetic in nature and has been designed with the intention to not mimic any individual's sensitive information.

 **Current Protections:**